 In addition, a portion of the shares issued under the Replacement Plan were unvested restricted shares issued to Mr. Alberini and Mr. Friedman in replacement of their 2X-3X performance based units and unvested 3X-5X performance based units.
 With respect to the 512,580 shares received by Mr. Alberini and Mr. Friedman in replacement of their 2X-3X performance-based units, such shares would fully vest, and restrictions would lapse, during the 36-month period following our initial public offering when the ten-day average trading price of our common stock reaches a price per share of \$31.00 for at least ten consecutive trading days (with proportional vesting based on our stock price in our initial public offering).
 All such shares have vested.
-With respect to the 1,331,548 shares received by Mr. Alberini and Mr. Friedman in replacement of their 3X-5X performance-based units, such shares began to vest, and restrictions began to lapse, during the 36-month period following our initial public offering when the price of our common stock reaches a price per share of \$31.00 for at least ten consecutive trading days (with proportional vesting based on our stock price in our initial public offering).
-All such shares began to vest, and restrictions began to lapse, during the 36-month period following our initial public offering when the price of our common stock reached a price per share of \$31.00 for at least ten consecutive trading days, and such shares will fully vest when the ten-day average trading price of our common stock reaches a price per share of \$31.00 for at least ten consecutive trading days, and such shares will fully vest when the ten-day average trading price of our common stock reaches a price per share of \$46.50 (with proportional vesting in between).
+With respect to the 1,331,548 shares received by Mr. Alberini and Mr. Friedman in replacement of their 3X-5X performance-based units, such shares began to vest, and restrictions began to lapse, during the 36-month period following our initial public offering when the price of our common stock reached a price per share of \$31.00 for at least ten consecutive trading days (with proportional vesting offering when the price of our common stock reached a price per share of \$31.00 for at least enconsecutive trading days, and such shares will fully vest when the ten-day average trading price of our common stock reached a price per share of \$31.00 for at least ten consecutive trading days, and such shares will fully vest when the ten-day average trading price of our common stock reached a price per share of \$31.00 for at least trading days, and such shares will fully vest when the ten-day average trading price of our common stock reaches a price per share of \$46.50 (with proportional vesting in between).
 The unvested shares held by Mr. Alberini and Mr. Friedman may not be sold prior to vesting and will be forfeited if they have not vested by the date that is 36 months after our initial public offering.
-As of , 2013, of such shares had vested.
+As of May 14, 2013, 594,041 of such shares had vested.